flow-ai/flowai-api-docs/source/includes/_messaging.md

 Authenticate your API requests by providing an API key as a value of `Authorization` header.
 All API requests expect this header to be present.

 You can get a new API key within the `Organisation settings` section by selecting `API Keys` tab and pressing `Create a new API Token` button.
-After that you need to select this API key in `Outgoing` section of your REST API integration in [integrations](https://api.flow.ai/default/integrations) section and press `Save` button.
+After that you need to select this API key in `Outbound` section of your REST API integration in [integrations](https://api.flow.ai/default/integrations) section and press `Save` button.

 <aside class="notice">
 Treat API keys with care.
 Never share keys with other users or applications.
 Do not publish keys in public code repositories.